AbdallahIbrahim27/RAG-Chatbot/README.md

 ## 🎯 Overview

-**Mini-RAG** is a minimalist yet powerful implementation of a Retrieval-Augmented Generation (RAG) system designed for building intelligent chatbots that answer questions based on your document collections.
+**RAG System** is a minimalist yet powerful implementation of a Retrieval-Augmented Generation (RAG) system designed for building intelligent chatbots that answer questions based on your document collections.
 The system combines semantic search with large language models to provide accurate, context-aware responses, leveraging PostgreSQL with PGVector for efficient vector storage and Google Colab GPU infrastructure for accelerated model inference.

 ### What is RAG?